 TSPs MUST verify the OSP is using a SHAKEN approved CA.

-For calls signed by an OSP, a TSP verification service should not require the calling TN to fall within the scope of the OSP’s signing certificate in order to generate a validation-passed result.
+For calls signed by an OSP, a TSP verification service should not require the calling TN to be assigned to the OSP’s in order to generate a validation-passed result.

 The OSPs reputation and continued membership in the SHAKEN ecosystem may be directly dependent on how rigorously they have applied the above principles within their local policies regarding Caller ID attestation.